wxguy/wrfplot/docs/usage.md

 ## Plotting Upper Atmospheric Variables

 `wrfplot` supports a few upper atmospheric variables.
 These variables are indicated with u_ tag for ease of identification.
-By default, the plot for upper atmospheric variables would be plotted for 925, 850, 700, 600, 500, 400, 300 & 200hPa.
-The upper levels can be controlled using --ulevels though.
-If you want to plot upper winds, you can specify the variable with following command:
+By default, the plot for upper atmospheric variables would be plotted for `925`, `850`, `700`, `600`, `500`, `400`, `300` & `200` hPa.
+The upper levels can be controlled using `--ulevels` though.
+If you want to plot upper winds, you can specify the variable with the following command:

 ```console
 $ wrfplot --vars "u_winds" --input ../../test/wrfout_data/wrfout_d01_2021-05-13_00_00_00 --output ../../test/wrfout_data/output_images